DD2480-Group-26/piqueserver-DD2480/report.md

   Our current workflow is assessed according to the Essence standard.
 - **Team Assessment:**
   The self-assessment was conducted unanimously, though there remain minor uncertainties regarding some items.
 - **Areas for Improvement:**
+  We are currently in the “In-place” state, which is an improvement compared to where we were in the last project and is unanimous.
+We are comfortable in our communication and conscious of what we can expect from one another.
+The potential for improvement could be to start the project earlier to not be in a rush when approaching the deadline.
-  We identified potential improvements in documentation clarity, test coverage consistency, and overall team coordination.
+  We also identified potential improvements in documentation clarity, test coverage consistency, and overall team coordination.

 ---